 There are many different causes and types of ectropion.
 The majority of ectropion cases result from “involutional” or age-related change, where the lower eyelid becomes loose or floppy, causing the lid to fall away from the surface of the eye.
 Ectropion can also be from “cicatricial” changes or scarring of the face and lower eyelid after previous lower eyelid surgery or secondary to sun damage.
 These previous scars can pull down the eyelid and tether it into an abnormal position.
 An additional common cause for lower eyelid ectropion is a “paralytic” cause, due to dysfunction of the facial nerve supplying the muscles of the face and eyelids that leads to decreased tone of the eyelid.

-Repairing ectropion requires tightening the lower eyelid at the outside corner of the eye.
-Tightening the eyelid can be combined with opening the tear ducts to improve tearing.
+There are several different treatment options for ectropion, and treatment is tailored to the individual patient’s needs.
+In general, ectropion repair surgery requires tightening of the lower eyelid at the outside corner of the eye.
+Tightening the eyelid can be combined with opening the tear ducts to improve tearing symptoms.

-Ectropion repair is usually covered by insurance and can be performed as an outpatient.
+Ectropion repair is usually covered by insurance and can be performed as an outpatient procedure.

 Do you have symptoms of ectropion?
 Schedule an appointment with one of our skilled doctors for an evaluation and to learn more.